fankes/fankes/project-promote/README.md

 An efficient Hook API and Xposed Module solution built in Kotlin.

+**Recommendation** ⭐⭐⭐⭐⭐

+Do you want to quickly have your own Xposed module?
+You only need to have basic Android development experience and master the basic Kotlin programming language.
+Come and try `YukiHookAPI`,
+This is an efficient Hook API and Xposed module solution specially built for you to help make your development easier!

 [Click here to view](https://github.com/fankes/YukiHookAPI)

 ### YukiReflection

 An efficient Reflection API for the Java and Android platform built in Kotlin.

+**Recommendation** ⭐⭐⭐⭐⭐

+Are you using Kotlin tired of Java’s cumbersome and unchangeable reflection API?
+Come and try `YukiReflection`.
+It is an efficient Java reflection API implemented in Kotlin that is being used in `YukiHookAPI` and can be used in any of your Java and Android projects!

 [Click here to view](https://github.com/fankes/YukiReflection)

 ### maven-repository-template

 This is a simple Maven repository by using GitHub to manage dependencies.

+**Recommendation** ⭐⭐⭐⭐

+You can use this template project to create your own Maven repository, no server required, no third-party plugins required, and manage your private dependencies directly using GitHub!

 [Click here to view](https://github.com/HighCapable/maven-repository-template)